 The planning within the EYFS is based around the children's interests.
-These plans are used by the EYFS team as a guide for weekly planning.
-However, we may alter these in response to the needs of the children.
-We make regular assessments of children's learning and we use this information to ensure that future planning reflects the identified needs.
+These plans are used by the EYFS team as a guide for daily and weekly planning.
+Planning is often altered in response to the needs of the children.
+We make regular, on-going assessments of children's learning and we use this information to ensure that future planning reflects the identified needs from both staff and parents.
 Assessment in the EYFS takes the form of regular recorded observations and this involves the teacher and teaching assistants.
-These observations are recorded and used towards children's individual online learning journeys, which are shared with parents.
+These observations/assessments are recorded and used towards children's individual online learning journeys, which are shared with parents regularly.
+It involves observing children's level of achievement, interest and learning styles, in order to shape their learning experiences.
 At the end of Reception a written report is made for each child and sent home to parents who can then come to talk about their child's progress with the teacher.